-- Concentric bifocals.
-These have a circular design, with the distance vision prescription in the middle and the near vision prescription in a surrounding ring.
+- concentric bifocals: These have a circular design, and the distance vision prescription tends to be in the middle, with the near vision prescription in a surrounding ring.
 They’re also available with the near prescription in the center and distance prescription on the edge.

 The cost of your lenses will be determined largely by the type you have.
-Bifocal lenses are usually more expensive than standard contacts.
+Multifocal lenses are usually more expensive than standard contacts.

 If you don’t have insurance, you may expect to pay anywhere from $700 up to $1,500 per year for lenses.